ReconfigureIO/UX/docs/source/benchmarking.rst

 Benchmarking your projects
 ======================================================
 Now you've got the tools you need to start writing your own Reconfigure.io programs, you are most likely interested in a way to see how long it's taking the FPGA instance to process your data, after all, performance is what it's all about!
-Luckily, we use Go for everything, so benchmarking is built-in to the testing framework we have on hand. **In this tutorial we'll consider two benchmark options: first, measuring how long it takes the FPGA to process some data, and second, getting a full system benchmark for the host and FPGA combined.
-Benchmarks are useful for several reasons: to compare performance with the same data processing being done on just a CPU, or other hardware acceleration platforms, and also benchmarks give us a means to track progress between design iterations as we make changes to optimize our programs**.
+Luckily, we use Go for everything, so benchmarking is built-in to the testing framework we have on hand. **In this guide we'll take a look at how to benchmark Reconfigure.io programs and look at the two benchmark options we provide in our template: first, measuring how long it takes the FPGA to process some data, and second, getting a full system benchmark for the host and FPGA combined.
+These can be used as starting points for you to generate the benchmarks you need.** Benchmarks are useful for several reasons: to compare performance with the same data processing being done on just a CPU, or other hardware acceleration platforms, and also benchmarks give us a means to track progress between design iterations as we make changes to optimize our programs.

 What we will do
 ----------------